RafaelRF99/pensamentos/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+cd backend
+Run `npm start` for a BackEnd

 ## Etapas para criar JSON-SERVE

 npm init -y